-Bansha Castle is a great getaway for an extended, multi-generational family holiday or a small business retreat.
+Bansha is a great getaway for an extended, multi-generational family holiday or a small business retreat.

 Markree Castle in County Sligo

 Enter Hotels Ireland.
 From time to time, we use booking aggregators to source other accommodation options.
 This country-specific site turned into a godsend and literally saved the night.
-Through Hotels Ireland, we found Markree Castle, which sits about 14km outside of Sligo in the most enchanting setting you can possibly imagine.
+We found Markree, which sits about 14km outside of Sligo in the most enchanting setting you can possibly imagine.

-Entering the castle hotel is like traveling back in time.
-The little natural light to penetrate inside the castle pours through a stained glass window that traces the family tree of the Coopers to the 1200s.
+Entering the manor house hotel is like traveling back in time.
+The little natural light to penetrate inside the building pours through a stained glass window that traces the family tree of the Coopers to the 1200s.
 The strong aroma of smoke hangs in the air and filled our nostrils from the massive open fire in the lobby, which cast a flickering light across the dark wood panels.
 The floors creaked gently under our feet as we traversed the second floor balcony to our room.
-This is a castle that takes you back in time.
+This is a building that takes you back in time.

 Markree Castle hotel is an old gem.
-At every point, you won’t forget you’re staying in a castle.
+At every point, you won’t forget you’re staying in a castle in Ireland.

 Tips for Staying at Castle Hotels in Ireland

 Travelers to Ireland should carefully consider their castle hotel experience.
 Some hotels offer authenticity, some offer luxury, and some offer convenience.
-Pick your castle to match your needs and pack your bags!
-Staying in a castle is one of the great bucket list experiences in Ireland!
+Pick your property to match your needs and pack your bags!
+Staying in one of the Ireland castle hotels is one of the great bucket list experiences!